 CISO Desk Reference Guide Books

-The Privacy Desk Reference Guide offers pragmatic advice to various stakeholders on how to build a privacy program that is aligned to organizational strategy and risk management practices of the firm while also addressing important regulations – both domestic and international – that require privacy practices that reflect and support the data subject’s or the consumer’s rights over their information.
+The Data Privacy Program Guide offers pragmatic advice to various stakeholders on how to build a privacy program that inspires trust and is aligned to organizational strategy and risk management practices of the firm while also addressing important regulations – both domestic and international – that require privacy practices that reflect and support the data subject’s or the consumer’s rights over their information.